pendragon-andyh/junox/README.md

 ### Bundling

 - Ultimately I want to publish the AudioWorklet Node+Processor for reuse by other developers - and so I want to publish the Node and Processor as an NPM package or as a [WAM plug-in](https://www.webaudiomodules.org/).
 The demo UI is very-much just a bit of fun.

-### User interface

-- I like the [NexusUI](http://nexus-js.github.io/ui/) implementation because it is light-weight, provides a responsive touch-based UI, allows management of patches, and is easier for me to enhance.
-- Probably going to remove the ReactJS implementation.
-- Add the option of recording/exporting audio (allows me to import to [Sonic Visualiser](https://www.sonicvisualiser.org/)).
-- Add option of visualizing the output spectrogram and oscilloscope.

 ### Performance